 - Difference between Sum of Cubes and Sum of First N Natural Numbers

 - Maximum and minimum sums from two numbers with digit replacements

 - Partition into two subarrays of lengths k and (N - k) such that the difference of sums is maximum

 - Partition a set into two non-empty subsets such that the difference of subset sums is maximum

 - Print all distinct Coprime sets possible from 1 to N

 - Replace all elements by difference of sums of positive and negative numbers after that element

-- Average of first n even natural numbers
+- Find m-th summation of first n natural numbers.

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.